kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 // WorkloadPodGroupGangSchedulingPolicy defines the parameters for gang (all-or-nothing) scheduling. type WorkloadPodGroupGangSchedulingPolicy struct {
     // MinCount is the minimum number of pods that must be scheduled
-    // at the same time for the scheduler to admit the entire group.
+    // at the same time for the scheduler to admit the entire group. must be >= 1 when set
     // If omitted, the controller should inject a context-specific sane default.
     // +optional
-    // +k8s:minimum=1
     MinCount *int32 `json:"minCount,omitempty"`
 }

 // WorkloadPodGroupResourceClaim references dynamic resource claims for the group.
-// Exactly one of ResourceClaimName or ResourceClaimTemplateName must be set.
+// Exactly one of ResourceClaimName or ResourceClaimTemplateName must be set. type WorkloadPodGroupResourceClaim struct {
-// +union
-type WorkloadPodGroupResourceClaim struct {
     // Name uniquely identifies this resource claim inside the group.
-    // +k8s:format=dns-label
     Name string `json:"name"`

     // ResourceClaimName is the name of a ResourceClaim object in the same namespace.
     // +optional
-    // +k8s:unionMember
     ResourceClaimName *string `json:"resourceClaimName,omitempty"`

     // ResourceClaimTemplateName is the name of a ResourceClaimTemplate object.
     // +optional
-    // +k8s:unionMember
     ResourceClaimTemplateName *string `json:"resourceClaimTemplateName,omitempty"`
 }
 ```